Panhellenic (PHC) Recruitment Information

 How many Womxn go through recruitment each year?

-Approximately 800 Womxn participate in Fall Formal Recruitment.
+Approximately 800 to 1,000 Womxn participate in Fall Primary Recruitment.

 What if I have class during Recruitment?

-While we try to schedule recruitment events in the evening on school nights, we understand that some women may have class conflicts.
-Class conflict forms will be available each August.
+While we try to schedule recruitment events in the evening on school nights, we understand that some students may have class conflicts.
+As part of the Fall Primary Recruitment process, you can report class conflicts.
 Chapters will be notified which PNMs have class conflicts.

 How much of a time commitment is being in a sorority?